Crete Tour

 Gortys & Phaistos

-We head to the more remote southern coast of Crete and start with a visit to the Ancient city of Gortys: once the capital of a Roman province.
+We head to the more remote southern coast of Crete and start with a visit to the Ancient city of Gortys, set on the fertile plain of Messara: once the capital of a Roman province, charged with ruling over Roman territories in North Africa.
+Sites include an Odeion, where theatrical performances were staged.
 Most importantly however, it is also the site of a Law Code, written in an obscure early Doric-Cretan dialect.
 Measuring 9m by 3m, it is the largest ancient Greek inscription ever found.

 After Gortys, we travel to the nearby site of Phaistos – a wonderfully scenic location high on a ridge and enjoying stunning views of Mount Psiloritis.
-Phaistos is the most important Minoan palace on Crete and if Knossos might have underwhelmed us, Phasistos is sure not to disappoint.
+Phaistos is the most important Minoan palace on Crete and if the crowds and gaudy replicas of Knossos were not to your taste, Phaistos will be manna to the soul.
 Far out of reach of the tour buses, here we are able to really get a feel for this fascinating ancient civilization.

 Evening meal and overnight in Rethymno.